Dundee Road, Stoke-on-Trent ST1 4BS

 “To create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”.

-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
+The government set out its definition of British values in the 2011 Prevent Strategy.
 Etruscan Primary School reflects British values in all that we do.
 These values are reinforced regularly and in the following ways:

 At Etruscan Primary School, we actively promote British values in the following ways: